turtle261/infotheory/README.md

 - Rust toolchain (stable): `rustup` recommended.
 - C/C++ toolchain: `clang` + `lld` recommended on Unix-like systems.
 - For local repository builds with VM support available: clone recursively (`--recurse-submodules`) so `nyx-lite` is present.

+### Build Configuration
+- By default, .cargo/config.toml is set to use march=native as the target-cpu, which will allow LLVM to make full use of your specific CPU.
+This can improve performance by roughly 2x for the RWKV Model.
+This may affect binary compatibility depending on your usecase.

 ### Build the CLI
 Enable the `cli` feature (the binary is feature-gated):